mbleron/ExcelTable/README.md

 A special "FOR ORDINALITY" clause (like XMLTABLE or JSON_TABLE's one) is also available to autogenerate a sequence number.

+The reference clause is optional and consists in either :
-Each column definition (except for the one qualified with FOR ORDINALITY) may be complemented with an optional "COLUMN" clause to explicitly target a named column in the spreadsheet, instead of relying on the order of the declarations (relative to the range).
+* a column reference to explicitly target a named column in the spreadsheet (or delimited flat file), instead of relying on the declaration order (relative to the range).
 Positional and named column definitions cannot be mixed.
+* a field position reference (for positional flat files) specifying start and end offsets of the field in a row of data.
+Offsets are 1-based and must be specified in character unit.

 ExcelTable can also extract additional cell and sheet metadata via the `FOR METADATA ()` clause, and project them as regular columns.
 Available metadata are :
 * Cell comment : `FOR METADATA (COMMENT)`